ZhixinYin/LeNet5-reproduction/README.md

 | Output | Dense                      | 10   | —      | —      | class logits |

 ## Dataset
 The dataset comes from MNIST, which is 28×28 and they are pad to 32×32.
+The data is in mnist_png-master.zip

 ## Training Setup
 Learning rate: 0.001